 I did say that Turkish people are some of the most hospitable people on Earth but that doesn’t mean that there aren’t any scam artists out there.
 It’s no lie that there are a lot of people that are experts when it comes to getting money out of tourists and they even do that for a living.

 Avoid cabs that don’t have a taxi stand, bargain with street merchants, watch out for pickpockets (especially in Istanbul) and beware of people that appear ‘suspiciously too friendly’.
-For a more detailed guide to Turkey’s capital, check out this list of fun things to do in Istanbul.

 If you liked this, check out my article about traveling to Bulgaria.